MakisChristou/merkle-rs/README.md

 - Client can only upload all of its files found under a single directory (no granular control)
 - Client cannot delete or update files on server (No complete CRUD operations)
 - When client receives a file's content it just verifies it and quits.
 Doesn't store it on disk.
+- Files are sent one-by-one should implement batch sending

 # Future work
 - Add user authentication (at least a password in the request)